-Line 42 - Write the portion of the Enterprise Zone or River Edge Redevelopment Zone Dividend subtraction from Column A that is included as income on any line in Step 3, Column C.
+Line 42 - Write the portion of the River Edge Redevelopment Zone Dividend subtraction from Column A that is included as income on any line in Step 3, Column C.

 Line 43 - Write the portion of the High Impact Business Dividend subtraction from Column A that is included as income on any line in Step 3, Column C.